josepetew/wordle-jiu-jitsu/README.md

 ## Thanks

-The Wordle App was largely taken from [Kris Gardner's Repo](https://github.com/krisgardiner/wordle).
+The Wordle App was largely taken from [Kris Gardner's Repo](https://github.com/krisgardiner/wordle), which [he wrote about on dev.to](https://dev.to/krisgardiner/build-wordle-in-react-1hkb).
 Big thanks to him.